Entire home

 Built relatively recently the cottage stands in the former kitchen grounds of an 18th century merchant house.
 Cromarty has over 750 years of history.
 It became a Royal Burgh in the 1200s and grew to being the largest town in the Northern Highlands by the 18th century due to its salt-fish processing and sea-trade economy.
 The 1800s brought decline and the town’s story became one of survival.
 We’re pleased to say that now though this pretty little town is thriving once again.

-With fantastic eateries, a brilliant 35-seat community cinema, its very own arts trust, a selection of small independent shops and possibly the best coffee shop in the Highlands (Slaughterhouse Coffee), Cromarty is most certainly having a moment.
+With fantastic eateries, a brilliant 35-seat community cinema, its very own arts trust, a selection of small independent shops.
+Cromarty is most certainly having a moment.
 Right on the sea, Cromarty is situated at the entrance/exit to the Cromarty Firth, an outstanding natural harbour used by naval forces through both world wars.
 Today you’ll see different forms of shipping with most related to the renewable and oil industries.
 There are exploration rigs “off-duty” in the firth, and when you wander around the town these rigs makes for a striking juxtaposition between 18th century buildings and modern, industrial equipment.

 The firth is also home to bottlenose dolphins that you can see from the town regularly.
 But the best way is to take a boat trip from Cromarty harbour (Eco ventures) so that you can get closer to the resident pod and also explore more of the firth.
 Beyond Cromarty the rest of the brilliant Black Isle awaits your explorations.
 Fortrose and Rosemarkie are very interesting with cafes and restaurants to enjoy as well as Chanonry Point – another brilliant dolphin watching spot and the location of the 15th oldest golf course in the world.